marcel-dempers/docker-development-youtube-series/ai/kubernetes/llm-kube/README.md

   }'
 ```

-The response format is identical to the OpenAI API — making this a drop-in replacement for any OpenAI-compatible client or SDK.

-<i>Note: CPU inference in kind will produce around 5–15 tokens per second for the E2B model.
-This is sufficient for a demo.
-A real node with GPU acceleration delivers 10–17x faster throughput.</i>

 ## OpenAI-Compatible Integration

-Because LLMKube exposes the standard OpenAI `/v1` API, it works with any OpenAI-compatible tooling. </br>
-The example below connects [Opencode](https://opencode.ai) to the local service — the same pattern used when connecting directly to a llama-server:
+The example below connects [Opencode](https://opencode.ai) to the local service

 ```json
 {